Pennsylvania Route 346: History

 PA 346 was assigned in the original assignment of state highways in Pennsylvania in 1928.
 It originally began in Foster Brook, north of Bradford, and ended in Eldred.
 It was extended westward in 1935 to a new terminus at Corydon, where it ended at PA 159, a north–south route assigned in 1928 that began at PA 59 in Cornplanter and followed the Allegheny River north to the New York state line.
 This 10 mi alignment of PA 159 remained in place until 1946, when all of PA 159 south of Corydon was replaced by an extended PA 346.
 The short segment of PA 159 between Corydon and the state line became unnumbered.

-When the Allegheny Reservoir was completed in 1967, the portion of PA 346 near the Allegheny River was permanently inundated.
+When the Allegheny Reservoir was completed in 1967, the portion of PA 346 near the Allegheny River was permanently inundated, with a new route, PA 321, constructed to replace it.
 As a result, PA 346 was rerouted slightly on its existing western end to head northwest to the state line, where it connected to the rebuilt NY 280.
 Originally, PA 346 followed East Main Street in Bradford and Foster Brook.
 When the Bradford Bypass (US 219) was finished in 1977, the Pennsylvania Department of Transportation realigned PA 346 onto the bypass as well.